 Instead of a Forex robot, the RoFX service comes across more like a HYIP, (high-yield investment program) where traders invested a certain amount of money and make guarantees of high percentage returns.
 Historically, programs like these have not provided the most stable or reliable investment opportunities.

 In this case, there are multiple packages that provide different profit shares and performance fees based on the initial investment.
 The trial package, at €1000-€5000 deposit lasts for 30 days and requires a 70% performance fee.
 The easy start package at €5000-€10000 deposit lasts for 70 days and requires a 60% performance fee.
 These packages go all the way up to €100,000, and a performance fee of 25%.

 Essentially, the more you invest, the more of the profit share you are rewarded with, and the less performance fee you have to incur.

 While the numbers I highlighted above in the breakdown are impressive, there really doesn’t seem to be any substantial proof that the RoFX service is profitable.
-There is a button on the front page labeled calculate your profits, and when you click on this button you are brought to a page where you can enter an amount of euros you have to invest and then this will calculate your return.
+There is a button on the front page labeled Calculate your profits, and when you click on this button you are brought to a page where you can enter the amount of euros you have to invest and then this will calculate your return.
 When I enter €1000, the average daily profit comes to €1.14 per day, but that doesn’t seem to be any information pertaining to wear this data is coming from.

 Please let me know what you think about the service, by leaving your comments and questions below the article now.